Trying to choose between Shopify vs Shopify Plus?

 As you grow, surely there’ll be customers who want to purchase from you in bulk.
 And it’s reasonable to expect that an enterprise-level platform should facilitate wholesale sales.

 The wholesale channel helps you create a separate, password-protected storefront based on your online store.
 This means you can offer the same products at exclusive prices to wholesale buyers or exclusive wholesale-only products.

 Or, you can even offer customized price lists or discount codes.
 In short, Shopify Plus merchants can send invoices, track orders, use existing product data and integrations, and manage both B2C and B2B businesses, all from one place.

 9. Merchant Success Program

-Besides 24/7 support, the team is ready to pitch in to help you find approved Shopify Plus Partners to help keep you up to speed with industry trends and help with events such as flash sales.
+Besides 24/7 support, the team is ready to pitch in to assist you in finding approved Shopify Plus Partners to help keep you up to speed with industry trends and help with events such as flash sales.